nathanrayburn/crypto_labo2/rapport.md

 ---

-We can finally replace the sum of mi in our initial formula and isolate sigma.
-We haven't got any unknown variables.
+We can finally replace the sum of m[i] in our initial formula and isolate sigma.
+No more unknown variables.

 Initial formula of sigma isolated :